Physics

 Atomic and Nuclear

 Atomic and nuclear physics deal with the structure of the atom.
-This topic starts where traditional physics stops and is also called modern physics.
+It is a branch of physics that falls under the heading 'modern physics'.

 NCEA